 "On Feb.
 24, 2014, the U.S. Food and Drug Administration approved Myalept (metreleptin for injection) as replacement therapy to treat the complications of leptin deficiency, in addition to diet, in patients with congenital generalized or acquired "...

 Medical Editor: John P. Cunha, DO, FACOEP

-GlucaGen (glucagon [rDNA origin] for injection) is used to treat insulin coma or insulin reaction resulting from severe hypoglycemia (low blood sugar).
-It is an antihypoglycemic agent.
-Common side effects include nausea, vomiting, and fast heartbeat.
+GlucaGen (glucagon [rDNA origin] for injection) is an antihypoglycemic agent used to treat insulin coma or insulin reaction resulting from severe hypoglycemia (low blood sugar).
+Common side effects of GlucaGen include nausea, vomiting, and fast heartbeat.

 Inject 1 mL dose of GlucaGen (adults and children, weighing more than 55 lbs (25 kg)) or 0.5 mL (children weighing less than 55 lbs (25 kg)) subcutaneously, intramuscularly, or intravenously.
 If the weight is not known: children younger than 6 years should be given a 0.5 mL and children 6 years and older should be given 1 mL.
 GlucaGen may interact with insulin, indomethacin, beta-blockers, anticholinergic drugs, or warfarin.
 Tell your doctor all prescription and over-the-counter mediations and supplements you use.
 Many other drugs may affect your blood sugar levels.
 During pregnancy, GlucaGen should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Though there have been no reports of harm to nursing infants, consult your doctor before breast-feeding.

 Our GlucaGen (glucagon [rDNA origin] for injection) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.